Electronic Fund Transfers Disclosure

 If you tell us orally, we may require that you send us your complaint or question in writing within 10 business days.

 We will determine whether an error occurred within 10 business days (5 business days for point-of-sale transactions processed by Visa and 20 business days if the transfer involved a new account) after we hear from you.
 We will then correct any error promptly.
 If we need more time, however, we may take up to 45 calendar days, (90 days if the transfer involved a new account, a point-of-sale transaction or a foreign-initiated transfer) to investigate your complaint or question.
-If we decide to do this, we will credit your account within 10 business days, (5 business days for point-of-sale transactions processed by Visa and 20 business days if the transfer involved a new account) for the amount you think is in error, so that you will have use of the money during the time it takes us to complete our investigation.
-If we ask you to put your complaint or questions in writing and we do not receive it within 10 business days, we may not credit your account.
+If we decide to do this, we will provisionally credit your account within 10 business days, (5 business days for point-of-sale transactions processed by Visa and 20 business days if the transfer involved a new account) for the amount you think is in error, so that you will have use of the money during the time it takes us to complete our investigation.
+If we ask you to put your complaint or questions in writing and we do not receive it within 10 business days, we may, when permitted, withhold provisional credit.
 We may withhold provisional credit for point-of-sale transactions, to the extent allowed under applicable law, if the delay is warranted by the circumstances or your account history.
 Your account is considered a new account for the first 30 days after the first deposit is made, unless each of you already has an established account with us before this account is opened.

 We will tell you the results of our investigation within 3 business days after completing our investigation.
 If we decide that there was no error, we will send you a written explanation.